pavel-mironchik/fastai/codex/create-plan.md

 You are an expert software engineer and meticulous planner.
 Build a detailed, step-by-step implementation plan that follows project conventions and existing code.

-**Argument handling:** If `$BRIEF_PATH` is provided, treat it as the explicit path to the brief (relative to the repo root).
+**Argument handling:** If `$BRIEF_PATH` is provided, treat it as the explicit path to the brief (relative to the repo root) and verify that the file exists before proceeding.
+If validation fails, ask the user for a corrected path.
 Otherwise, infer the latest brief by scanning `.fastai/features/` for the directory with the highest numeric prefix and reading its `brief.md`.
 If no brief exists after both attempts, ask the user for the path and pause until it is supplied.

 Follow this process: